 We considered post-model adjustments in the context of key model and data limitations identified by management, challenged their rationale and recalculated where necessary.

 We tested the underlying disclosures on IFRS 9 and compared these to underlying accounting records.

-How the Matter was Addressed in our Audit
+How the matter was addressed in our audit.
+Other Information